There’s a lot more to Scandinavia than just Ikea.

 When traveling abroad, it’s not uncommon to see European tourists decked out in Helly Hansen gear.
 The brand was founded in Norway in 1877 by captain Helly Juell Hansen, “protect his sailors from the harsh, Nordic weather”.
 The brand still sells sailing equipment, but also markets to the larger audience, selling work wear and outdoor gear.

 Known for their rubber boots, shoes and tennis balls, Tretorn is a Swedish classic.
 While not exactly an outdoor gear brand, Tretorn has been making durable and casual shoes for over a century.

 WeSC (We are the Superlative Conspiracy) is a slightly weird, alt, anti-mainstream brand.
-It’s almost like the Swedish version of Supreme – in fact, WeSC’s Manhattan store is right next door to Supreme’s.
+It’s almost like the Swedish version of Supreme, but minus the stupid hype – in fact, WeSC’s Manhattan store is right next door to Supreme’s.

 Like Tretorn, WeSC can’t be pinned down as an outdoor gear company, although it does cater to the snowboarder crowd.
 The brand’s Instagram bio describes itself as a “premium streetwear brand born in the streets of Stockholm, by and for intellectual slackers since 1999.”
 That pretty much hits the nail on the head.